iceraven775/Ice-AC-BDSX-Anticheat/README.md

 An anticheat / utility for Bedrock Dedicated Servers using BDSX to help against rule breakers and hackers that use hack clients such as toolbox, horion, zephyr.
 DM me on discord if interested iceraven#0001

 **Features**
+- Anti-toolbox (Disconnects player if they are using toolbox hack client.
+1.17.11+)

 - Block give item hacks

 - Block NBT hacks